Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/index.rst

 More fully the systematic approach was as follows:

 - Ingestion and Preliminary Cleaning
-    - Individual scripts were developed for each regional council to cater to the unique formats of the datasets provided.
+    - Individual scripts were developed for each council to cater to the unique formats of the datasets provided.
     - GWL data, alongside metadata, were ingested from two primary sources: direct council submissions and the Tethys platform, accessed via a Python API call.
     - Preliminary cleaning involved standardising data formats, renaming columns for consistency, and excising superfluous columns.
 - Data Standardization and Transformation